papicella/snyk-api-demos-apj-se/README.md

 To get started navigate to either **v1-api** or **REST-api** folders and then select the script folder you would like to run and view it's run information on how to run it

 <hr />

-Created by the Snyk APJ SE Team
+Pas Apicella [pas at snyk.io] is a Principal Solution Engineer at Snyk APJ